 Outcall: Massage therapy services performed at the client's home, office, hotel, or other location.
 Also known as a housecall massage, or on-site massage.

-Licensed Massage Therapist: In the State of Texas, a person having completed the education requirements and tests required to become authorized by the State of Texas Department of State Health Services, Massage Therapy Board to perform Massage Therapy.
+Licensed Massage Therapist: In the State of Texas, a person having completed the education requirements and tests required to become authorized by the State of Texas Department of Licensing and Regulation to perform Massage Therapy.
 In Texas all persons performing massage therapy must be Licensed Massage Therapists or otherwise licensed to perform massage therapy such as a Physical Therapist.

 For More Terms See the Glossary of Massage & Bodywork Terms